What you need to know

 Please follow the links below to pages that may provide helpful information for you including advice on how to live with HIV and where to access wider support:

-- Positively UK provides peer-led support, advocacy and information to women, men and young people living with HIV to manage any aspect of their diagnosis, care and managing life with HIV
+- Positively UK provides peer-led support, advocacy, and information to women, men, and young people living with HIV to manage any aspect of their diagnosis, care, and managing life with HIV

-- HIV i-Base is a treatment activist group that provides information about HIV treatment to HIV positive people and to health care professionals
+- HIV i-Base is a treatment activist group that provides information about HIV treatment to HIV positive people and to healthcare professionals

 - The Terrence Higgins Trust is a charity which has supported people living with HIV for decades and aims to improve the nation’s sexual health